 Josée’s family has forty hectares of vineyards and only bottle wine from twenty-five, while the rest of the grapes are sold.
 The vines are in the Bravone Valley, a river valley that originates from the Castagniccia Massif.
 The soils are deep with decomposed schist clay soils tinted red by plentiful iron content and covered with river gravels brought by the Bravone River.
 This soil, with its variation of large and small grain rocks mixed into the clay brings exceptional drainage to her vineyards (not always a huge concern given the low levels of precipitation on the island compared to the rest of mainland France), which is especially encouraging for the development of Sciacarellu, a red grape that has become Josée’s muse (as well as mine!) from the array of grapes on the island.

-In-depth: To dig a little deeper into the foundation (the soil) of the wines, Corsica is divided into two main geological units (yes, getting a little technical here, thanks to the years of tutoring from and traveling with my talented geologist friend, Brenna Quigley): Crystalline Corsica and Alpine Corsica.
+To dig a little deeper into the foundation (the bedrock and topsoil) of the wines, Corsica is divided into two main geological units (yes, getting a little technical here, thanks to the years of tutoring from and traveling with my talented geologist friend, Brenna Quigley): Crystalline Corsica and Alpine Corsica.
 The former is named after the quartz crystals in the granite soil that makes up about two-thirds of the island—basically the heart of the island and the entire southern end and most of the western seaboard.
 Often where you find granite you find metamorphic soils nearby (as demonstrated within the Galician Massif, Massif Armorican, Massif Central and the two main mountain regions of Western Europe: the Alps and Pyrenees) because of collateral heat and/or pressure that has augmented (metamorphosed) the rocks.
 This is also the case with the smaller geological unit of the two on the island referred to as Alpine Corsica.

 Alpine Corsica is composed of deformed rocks that were created by the collision of sedimentary rocks formed between 60-250 million years ago with Crystalline Corsica during the alpine orogeny (mountain building), which began about 60 million years ago and is still active today.
 The result is a great volume of different metamorphic rock formations (like schist, gneiss, gabbro and more—basically the geological rock star roster of France’s Muscadet wine region) as well as bits of volcanic basalt and other igneous rocks.
 Suffice it to say, Clos Fornelli’s vineyards are complex soils largely derived from that list of impactful and unique decomposed metamorphic rocks.

-Further in: So why is the particular rock type interesting to note, especially when it’s decomposed down into something else like it is in Clos Fornelli’s vineyards?
-It’s simply because of what minerals and trace elements were contained within that are now more easily accessible to the vine when compared to the vine (with the help of mycorrhizal fungi) mining nutrients from a larger hard rock surface areas.
+So why is the particular rock type interesting to note, especially when it’s decomposed down into something else like it is in Clos Fornelli’s vineyards?
+It’s simply because of what mineral makeup and trace elements were contained within that are now more easily accessible to the vine when compared to the vine (with the help of mycorrhizal fungi) mining nutrients from a larger hard rock surface areas.
 It’s the makeup and quantity of the foundation (dirt, rocks and microbial life within) that bring to life the differences when considering that a wine begins to build on.
 In a vin de terroir, the unique proportion of this, that and the other is what gives a soil its own unique contribution to the more nuanced qualities a wine may develop—yet all of this is theoretical, of course.